-Guide to the Capitoline Museum in Rome, A Remarkable Collection of Roman Antiquities
+Guide to the Capitoline Museums in Rome, A Remarkable Collection of Roman Antiquities

-Here's my guide to visiting the Capitoline Museum in Rome Italy.
+Here's my guide to visiting the Capitoline Museums in Rome Italy.
 If you love sculpture, especially Greco-Roman sculpture, this wonderful museum will delight.

-The Capitoline Museum sits atop a beautiful square, the Piazza dei Campidoglio on Capitoline Hill.
+The Capitoline Museums sit atop a beautiful square, the Piazza dei Campidoglio on Capitoline Hill.
 In the 16th century, Michelangelo re-designed the square, transforming it from pagan to papal.
 In the center is a grand statue of Marcus Aurelius on horseback.

-The Capitoline Museum is Rome's oldest museum.
-It gives you a unique look at Rome's ancient imperial history.
+The Capitoline Museums are Rome's oldest museum.
+The museum gives you a unique up close look at Rome's ancient imperial history.
 If you're a history or archaeology buff, this is a must see site in Rome.

 The Capitoline's stash of ancient art and artifacts is unparalleled, albeit somewhat disorganized.
 It's housed in two buildings, the Palazzo dei Conservatori and the Palazzo Nuovo.
 They're connected by an underground passageway, called the Underground Galleria Lapidaria, lined with evocative funereal steles.